CassieMarie0728/my-awesomeness/README.md

 - [C-Loftus/QuickPiperAudiobook](https://github.com/C-Loftus/QuickPiperAudiobook) - With one command, create a natural-sounding audiobook from a variety of input formats (epub, mobi, txt, PDF, HTML and more!)
 - [FiloSottile/mkcert](https://github.com/FiloSottile/mkcert) - A simple zero-config tool to make locally trusted development certificates with any names you'd like.
 - [RepoRadio/reporadio-cli](https://github.com/RepoRadio/reporadio-cli) - Command line interface for turning git repos into podcasts
+- [Southclaws/storyden](https://github.com/Southclaws/storyden) -  With a fresh new take on traditional bulletin board forum software, Storyden is a modern, secure and extensible platform for building communities.
 - [TimothyYe/skm](https://github.com/TimothyYe/skm) - A simple and powerful SSH keys manager
 - [Ullaakut/cameradar](https://github.com/Ullaakut/cameradar) - Cameradar hacks its way into RTSP videosurveillance cameras
 - [alexellis/arkade](https://github.com/alexellis/arkade) - Open Source Marketplace For Developer Tools